Dry Riser Inlet Cabinet (Vertical, Recessed)

 Maintenance Requirements

-The dry riser system, including the inlet cabinet, should be professionally maintained by a competent person.
+The dry riser system should be professionally maintained by a competent person.

 Six-Monthly Visual Inspection: A competent person must check every cabinet and valve every 6 months.
 This includes checking the locks, hinges, glass, signage, and looking for signs of damage, corrosion, obstruction, tampering, or leaks.